 Prior High School Mock Trial Cases Below are summaries of prior high school mock trial cases.
-If you would like a copy of any case sent to you electronically, please e-mail firstname.lastname@example.org or call 803-252-5139 and note which case you are seeking.
+If you would like a copy of any case sent to you electronically, please contact your state Mock Trial coordinator to request the case from SC Bar LRE.
+A list of state coordinators may be found here.

 These cases are for educational use only.
 If another state would like to adopt and adapt any of these cases, please contact the S.C.
 Bar Law Related Education Division for permission.